The Best 7-Day Scotland Itinerary

 • Glasgow Grosvenor Hotel – slightly more upscale Victorian hotel, also at a great location at the heart of the West End.
 Super close to the Glasgow Botanical Gardens and the subway.

-Using my 1 Day in Glasgow itinerary (coming soon), walk around the West End and enjoy trying to figure out the accent.
+Use my list of 13 fun things to do in Glasgow and walk around the West End.
+Enjoy trying to figure out the accent.
 It’s called Glaswegian, and you likely won’t understand it very well.
 It’ll get better when you’re out of Glasgow, so just hang in there for now.

 Here you have the choice of hopping on a bus that goes directly to and from Edinburgh or taking the train.
 The train costs £32 while the bus costs £15, so it’s your call depending on how much of a budget you’re sticking to.
 Either way you’ll have to ride share or hop on the Glasgow subway to the City Centre where both the train station and bus stations are.